Optimising your Facebook page

 Vanity web address

-Once you have your vanity web address, you can change it just once!
+Once you have your vanity web address you can change it – but only once.
+So be sure.

 On a personal profile, this would be your profile picture.
-Most brands and business tend to use their logo here.
-Pick something that people will associate with your company.
+Most brands and business tend to use their company logo here.
+Select an image that people will associate with your company.

 Logos will display at 160x160 pixels.
 Make sure you use a perfectly square image larger than 160x160 to avoid any issue with the image distorting to fit.